BuildingLogiX/DataLynX/docs/getting-started/installation.md

 ### ✔ Agent Starts Successfully
 1. In the Supervisor view, click **Start** (if agent is not already running)
 2. Wait for the agent to start (may take a few seconds)
-3. Verify the full DataLynX Explorer tree appears with:
+3. Verify the full DataLynX eXplorer tree appears with:
    - BACnet section
    - BasiX section
    - System section